-Equity securities include \$7.08 billion of common and \$136 million of non-redeemable preferred stocks, and investments in affiliates as of December 31, 2021 compared to \$7.7 billion of common and \$73 million of non-redeemable preferred stocks, and investments in affiliates as of December 31, 2020.
-The net decrease was due to the sale of ALIC resulting in \$3.9 billion reduction in affiliated common stocks, partially offset by an increase in unaffiliated common stock of \$3.1 billion as the funds from the ALIC sale were used to increase the asset allocation of the equity portfolio.
+Equity securities include \$4.65 billion of common and \$86 million of non-redeemable preferred stocks, and investments in affiliates as of December 31, 2022 compared to \$7.08 billion of common and \$136 million of non-redeemable preferred stocks, and investments in affiliates as of December 31, 2021.
+The net decrease was driven by the decision to reposition the portfolio to underweight equites.